November (play): Productions

 The New England premiere took place at the Lyric Stage Company of Boston in October 2008, directed by Daniel Gidron.

 It premiered at Houston's Alley Theatre in August 2012, directed by Sanford Robbins.

 As part of the streaming series, "Spotlight on Plays", there was a reading of the play to benefit The Actors Fund of America during the Covid19 Pandemic.
 It was streamed through the YouTube and Facebook accounts of Broadway's Best Shows.
 The reading starred John Malkovich, Patti LuPone, Dylan Baker, Ethan Phillips and Michael Nichols, and was directed by David Mamet.
 It was streamed live on Thursday, May 7th, 2020 at 8pm EST/ 5pm PST.

 Overview

 Billed as a comedy, November centers on President Charles Smith (originally played by Nathan Lane) several days before his second election.
 Metcalf played Clarice Bernstein, Smith's speechwriter, and Baker played Archer Brown, Smith's advisor.
-Phillips portrayed The Turkey Representative, and Nichols portrays Indian Chief Dwight Grackle.
+Phillips portrayed The Turkey Representative, and Nichols portrayed Indian Chief Dwight Grackle.